tudelft3d/website/projects/eunet4dbp/index.md

 The title is  *“European network for digital building permits”* since we agreed that for the moment we are mainly focussed on Europe and we are strongly related to European state of art.
 Although this, we are open to any other Country to join the network as well!
-We are happy to involve also participants from Dubai and Korea.
+We are happy to already involve also participants from other Counties in the world (see the [Network](https://3d.bk.tudelft.nl/projects/eunet4dbp/network.html) tab for further details).

 ------
 ------